Enhō Yūya

 Enhō Yūya (炎鵬 友哉) is a Japanese professional sumo wrestler from Ishikawa Prefecture.
-He made his debut in March 2017 and wrestles for Miyagino stable.
+He made his debut in March 2017 and was a member of Miyagino stable, under the guidance of former yokozuna Hakuhō, until his transfer to Isegahama stable in March 2024.
 His highest rank has been maegashira 4.

 He is shorter and weighs significantly less than the vast majority of sumo wrestlers in the upper ranks, but has learned to use his small stature and size for maximum advantage, becoming known for toppling larger opponents.
 He has achieved one special prize for Technique.

 Early life and sumo background

 Yūya Nakamura's father supported the family by working at a newspaper.
 Nakamura first started practicing sumo at the age of five, due to the influence of his older brother.
 In primary school he also was goal keeper for a school water polo team.
 At the area middle school, he was in the sumo club with the future Kagayaki.
 In his 3rd year, the team that he and future Kagayaki were members of took the team championship in the middle school prefectural tournament.
 Nakamura went on to Kanazawa Gakuin, a high school in his city.
 In his third year there he took the gold medal in the 2012 World Junior Sumo Championships in the lightweight division.
 He continued to Kanazawa Gakuin University and majored in sports medicine.
 In his first year, he was the champion of the West Japan New Student Athlete Sumo Tournament, and in his second and third years he won the World Amateur Sumo Championship two years in a row.
 In all, he acquired ten titles.
 Seriously interested in joining pro sumo, Nakamura was interviewed at a number of stables before graduating, and upon finishing university, he joined Miyagino stable.